NSHipster/articles/2013-02-18-reactivecocoa.md

 description: "Breaking from a tradition of covering Apple APIs exclusively, this edition of NSHipster will look at an open source project that exemplifies a brave new era of open source contribution to Objective-C: ReactiveCocoa."
 ---

-Languages are living things.
+Languages are living works.
 They are nudged and challenged and bastardized and mashed-up in a perpetual cycle of undirected and rapid evolution.
 Technologies evolve, requirements change, corporate stewards and open source community come and go; obscure dialects are vaulted to prominence on the shoulders of exciting new frameworks, and thrust into a surprising new context after a long period of dormancy.

 Objective-C has a remarkable history spanning four decades in as many acts: